caseywatts/caseywatts.github.io/book/all-chapters.md

 Imagine you are a parent, and your kids forgot to shut the front door --- again!
 You snap at them.
 You later feel guilty for snapping.
 It was not the most effective way to change their behavior in the future, and they got upset right back at you.
 You know you could have done something differently, but it was hard to in the moment.

 ### Hangry Meet-up
 Once I was headed to a meet-up.
 I had not eaten dinner yet and I found out there was going to be NO PIZZA at that meet-up.
 It was raining.
 I stepped in a puddle.
-I thought to myself "everything is the worst".
+I thought to myself "everything is the worst."
 All of a sudden I could not imagine going to the meet-up anymore --- and that would have been a shame, because I was really looking forward to it.
 I managed to catch myself, and I corrected this in the moment.
 I told myself that my wet/hungry state could both easily be fixed, and I convinced myself to go.
 I am glad I did!

+# Modeling The Brain
 ## Inner vs Outer Brain
 <!-- #content "I think some sort of transition between the examples and this next piece would be helpful.
 You start to go into the brain and as a reader I'm unable to understand the connection between the two.
 "  -->

 Some believe that left-brained people are more inclined to be creative, and right-brained people are more inclined to be analytical.
 Analytical vs creative may be a useful dichotomy, but these traits do not seem to stem from the two hemispheres of the brain.
 The difference between these two halves of the brain is often exaggerated.
 Here is <!-- add this in a citation format; move to bottom of this section if I do not go into it --> [one study](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0071275) that goes into this in some depth.

 A much more useful dichotomy is the inner brain versus the outer brain.
-What is the difference between these two halves?
+What is the difference between these two parts? <!-- #content: cite a source for this, or declare it my own dichotomy - and also maybe say that it's still not a great true dichotomy, they overlap a lot -->

 ![Inner vs outer brain is a more useful dichotomy than left vs right brain.](assets/inner%20vs%20outer%20brain.png)